ssciwr/faunanet/doc/source/using_custom_models.md

-# Using your own models with Faunanet-lab
+# Using your own models with Faunanetlab